-Task 3 - Conduct biaxial in-plane tests on UHPC panels (see Figure 1), with different fiber contents.
-We expect to test:
+Task 3 - Conduct biaxial in-plane tests on UHPC panels (see Figure 2), with different fiber contents.
+Tests will include (see also Table 1):

-- One trial panel to verify that the planned methods for connecting the test panel to the loading system will prove effective with UHPC.
-(The UHPC is expected to have higher shear strength than that of conventional concrete and may require connections that are different and more robust). - One reference panel, made from the reference material, reinforced with the reference fiber content (probably 2%) under the reference loading regime (pure shear).
-The reference UHPC mix will be selected in the light of the materials testing conducted at ISU and OU. - O Approximately five panels under different bi-axial stress states (e.g. tension + shear with proportional loading, constant tension + variable shear, etc.).
-This series will include at least one test to simulate a shear key in a panel joint to determine the relative effectiveness of a shear key vs a roughened plane surface. - O Approximately two tests to investigate the effects of other fiber contents (e.g. 1% and $\frac{1}{2}\%$).
+• One trial panel to verify that the planned methods for connecting the test panel to the loading system will prove effective with UHPC.
+(The UHPC is expected to have higher shear strength than that of conventional concrete and may require connections that are different and more robust).

-One panel to be determined.
-The properties and testing regime to be decided the light of the prior tests conducted.
+- Three panels, made from local material, reinforced with the reference fiber content 2% under pure shear loading conditions. - Two panels to investigate the effects of other fiber contents (0% and 1%). - One panel made from materials provided by OSU, reinforced with the reference fiber content 2% under pure shear loading conditions.